kurtosis-tech/kurtosis/docs/docs/explanations/why-kurtosis-starlark.md

 ----------
 Distributed systems are very complex, and made up of many components.
 This means there are many, many instantiation, configuration, and manipulation actions possible with a distributed system.

-Kurtosis [aims to provide a single solution across Dev, Test, and Prod][what-is-kurtosis].
+Kurtosis [aims to provide a single solution across Dev, Test, and Prod][what-we-built-kurtosis].
 We therefore needed a consistent way to represent all the various ways to manipulate a distributed system across Dev, Test, and Prod.

 Additionally, we believe that [anything intended to work across Dev, Test, and Prod must have certain properties][reusable-environment-definitions].
 We therefore needed something that would fulfill these properties.